tbensky/ProjectClock/readme.md

 ### No CNC?

 It's possible to make the frame without a CNC machine.
-The only real need is to hold two pairs of bearings 2.36" apart center-to-center.
-Kind of to within a tolerance of 0.01" (escapement are finicky).
+The only real need is to hold two pairs of bearings 2.36" apart center-to-center (+/- 0.01", escapements are finicky).
 The bearings are 22 mm in diameter; holes to hold them can be made with an appropriately sized Forestner bit.
 Some sanding or firming up may be needed.

 ### Frame assembly

-Once the frame pieces are ready, clamp them together like this
+Once the frame pieces are ready, clamp (but do not glue) them together like this

 ![frame clamp](https://github.com/tbensky/ProjectClock/blob/main/Pics/clamp_frame.jpg)